TwigSlot/twig-server/docs/CONTRIBUTING.md

 > Note: You might want to configure poetry to create the virtualenvs within the
 > repo directory itself, not scattered around your home.
 > `poetry config virtualenvs.in-project true` should do it.

+Next, create a new Python 3.9 virtualenv with `poetry env use 3.9`

+> Warning: If you are using a virtualenv manager like pyenv, you might want to set
+> `poetry config virtualenvs.prefer-active-python true` so that you can obtain
+> the right Python version (3.9)

 Now,
 ```bash